getappbox/AppBox-iOSAppsWirelessInstallation/README.md

 # AppBox - iOS Apps Wireless Installation 🥇
 AppBox is a tool for developers to build and deploy Development and In-house applications directly to the devices from your Dropbox account.

+**FLUX WARNING** - Major release in progress, expect things in master to be broken.
+So, download only [stable release](http://tryappbox.com/download).

 # Features ⚡️
 - Just Select Project/Workspace to archive -> make ipa -> upload ipa -> send mail -> and shutdown mac
 - Keep Same Link